usnistgov/MCMLpar/README.txt

 2. "Error: x actual out of y wanted streams spawned!": This means that the parallelization did not work.
 It is possible that something went wrong with SPRNG, or the user must change numProc in the input file.

-3. Compiler not recognizing nullptr or initialization lists: User must use a compiler that is compatible with C++ 2011 or C++ 2014.
+3. Compiler not recognizing vector class: User must use a compiler that is compatible with C++ 0x or beyond.

 VI.
 Works Cited:

 [1]    Z.H.
 Levine, R.H.
 Streater, A.-M. R. Lieberson, A.L.
 Pintar, C.C.
-Cooksey, and P. Lemaillet, “Algorithm for Rapid Determination of Optical Scattering Parameters”, unpublished.
+Cooksey, and P. Lemaillet, Algorithm for Rapid Determination of Optical Scattering Parameters, unpublished.

 [2]    R.H Streater, A-M. R. Lieberson, A.L.
 Pintar, Z.H.
-Levine, “MCMLpar and MCSLinv: Parallel MCML and an Inverse Monte Carlo Algorithm to Calculate Optical Scattering Parameters”, unpublished
+Levine, MCMLpar and MCSLinv: Parallel MCML and an Inverse Monte Carlo Algorithm to Calculate Optical Scattering Parameters, unpublished

 [3]    L. Wang, S.L.
-Jacques, L. Zheng, “MCML-Monte Carlo modeling of light transport in multi layered tissues”, Computer Methods and Programs in Biomedicine 47, 1995, pp. 131-146.
+Jacques, L. Zheng, MCML-Monte Carlo modeling of light transport in multi layered tissues, Computer Methods and Programs in Biomedicine 47, 1995, pp. 131-146.

-[4]    NAADSM Development Team, “SPRNG for Microsoft Windows and NAADSM”, http://www.naadsm.org/opensource/sprng, 2013, accessed 28 July 2017.
+[4]    NAADSM Development Team, SPRNG for Microsoft Windows and NAADSM, http://www.naadsm.org/opensource/sprng, 2013, accessed 28 July 2017.

-[5]    M. Mascagni, A. Srinivasan, “Algorithm 806: SPRNG: a scalable library for pseudorandom number generation”, ACM Transactions on Mathematica Software 26, 2000, pp. 436-461; http://sprng.org, accessed 28 July 2017.
+[5]    M. Mascagni, A. Srinivasan, Algorithm 806: SPRNG: a scalable library for pseudorandom number generation, ACM Transactions on Mathematica Software 26, 2000, pp. 436-461; http://sprng.org, accessed 28 July 2017.